-Students are encouraged to report any incidents of child on child abuse to a member of staff.
+Students are encouraged to report any incidents to a member of staff.
 Child on child abuse will not be tolerated and staff are obliged to challenge inappropriate behaviours however minor.
 All staff receive regular training on identifying child on child abuse early to prevent it from escalating.
 Staff maintain an attitude of 'It could happen here approach' and are given advice on how to respond and support victims and alleged perpetrators.